 Here are this architects thoughts on how to put a few of those walls/fences back where they were designed to be.

-Many of Gods people have suffered at the hand of rebellious self-righteous teachers of men who have from ignorance or selfishness been deconstructing the very safeguards set by God to keep his kingdom authority and his people at peace one with another.
+Many of Gods people have suffered at the hand of rebellious, self-righteous teachers of men who have from ignorance, selfishness , vanity or pride, been deconstructing the very safeguards set by God to keep his kingdom authority and his people at peace one with another.

 When we function in mutual submission one to another ( Ephesians 5:20-22) according to our proper gifts and calling the Kingdom expands and we as his servants and co-laborers remain at peace.